 Tour operator: Emirates Tours & Safari

 We did this tour as paying customers.
-All opinions are independent, as always.
+All opinions are my own, regardless.

 Disclosure: This blogpost contains affiliate link(s).
 If you make a booking through the link(s), my travel blog receives a tiny commission at no extra costs to you.
 The commission helps to offset costs to keep up with this website, your support is much appreciated!